Nosferican/EconJobMarket.jl/CONTRIBUTING.md

 ### User

 Using the software is a great way to contribute.
 Asking questions on the Julia Slack channel, Discourse, or on the GitHub repository is a great way to improve the documentation, identify bugs, request enhancements (e.g., feature requests), and let others know about the software.
-For example, users could bringing a new model/estimator or algorithm to my attention which could potentially be implemented.

 ### Contributor